Import products in Tweakwise

 </item>

-Of course you'd want to add more information about the item so Tweakwise can use those properties for search.
+You'll likely want to add more information about the item so Tweakwise can use these properties for search.

-For a T-shirt you probably want the color and size.
-Let's add them in an attributes element:
+For a T-shirt, you'll likely want to include attributes such as color and size.
+Let's add them within an <attributes> element:

 <item>